pratikthatte/hybrid-chess-engine-693/README.md

+### Hybrid Chess Engine using mninimax search and MCTS
-# In-class project for CSCI 693
+*Research project for CSU Chico CSCI 693*